Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

         return f"({self.lhs} {self.operator_token.lexeme} {self.rhs})"
 {{< /highlight>}}
 {{< /codeblock>}}
-Now we can modify our `parseExpression` function to check whether the current token is **EOF** or not.
-If it isn't then we parse the infix expresion.
+Now we can modify our `parseExpression` method to check whether the current token is **EOF** or not.
+If it isn't then we parse the infix expression.

 {{< codeblock name= "The parser class" >}}
 {{< highlight python >}}